Priory is the leading independent provider of mental healthcare and adult social care in the UK.

 This unique approach ensures that every person has the opportunity to achieve the best possible outcomes and quality of life with Priory.

 A diverse team of leading experts

-We also ensure that our specialists engage in continuous professional development in order to guarantee that their practice is guided by the very latest research and adheres to robust National Institute for Health and Care Excellence (NICE) guidelines, and other relevant standards.
+We also ensure that our specialists engage in continuous professional development in order to guarantee that their practice is guided by the very latest research and adheres to National Institute for Health and Care Excellence (NICE) guidelines, and other relevant standards.

 Safety, quality and compliance

 All providers of healthcare, specialist services and social care have a responsibility to strive for excellence in their services, and to identify areas for improvement.
-Our Priory promise is to deliver the highest standards of safety, quality, care and treatment for the people that we support.
-We are committed to implementing this promise in practice, and demonstrate that we are able to achieve consistently high standards across all of our services.
+Our Priory promise is to deliver the highest standards of safety, quality, care and treatment for the people we support.
+We are committed to implementing this promise in practice, and demonstrate that we're able to achieve consistently high standards across all of our services.